 Your PDFs can be stamped with a name and date value when conducting a review on Flatter Files.
 In addition, the stamp can be added automatically to your PDM items by enabling this option.
 Once enabled, a configure button will be displayed that allows you to determine the location of the stamp as well as whether it should be transparent and/or placed in the background.

 PDM automatically creates versions when the file is modified.
 To create a revision within PDM, it must move through a Workflow that has been created.
-If you are not using a Workflow and thus aren’t actually creating revisions (not recommended), then the tenth option will allow you to still use Flatter Files.
+If you are not using a Workflow and thus aren’t actually creating revisions (not recommended), then the second option will allow you to still use Flatter Files.
 When enabled, it will simply treat the last version as the released revision.

-The last option allows you to break the connection between the checked out and released state on your PDM system and the checked out state on Flatter Files.
+The next option allows you to break the connection between the checked out and released state on your PDM system and the checked out state on Flatter Files.
 If enabled, then checking out or changing the state in PDM will NOT check out the file on Flatter Files.
 Enabling this option is not recommended.

 An Upload Trigger can be used in multiple ways.
 If you plan to use the built in review and notification process, then instead of uploading an item anytime a change occurs, it will only upload the drawing if specific property criteria is met.
 Once the upload occurs, you can still handle the normal review process within Flatter Files.
 If you are using a PDM system or other internal review process, configuring an Upload Trigger can create a seamless integration between Flatter Files and your PDM system such that as revisions are approved, they will automatically appear on Flatter Files.